top of page

 Harnessing Human-Centered AI for Societal Good: Insights from Seattle's Design and Impact Community

-Writer's picture: James BernardJames Bernard
+Writer: James BernardJames Bernard

 A Malawian farmer uses the UlangiziAI app to better understand how to determine crop health.
 The app uses a WhatsApp front end to communicate with farmers in a format that is familiar to them.